 The third limit arising from circumstantial relativity depends on another fundamental fact about representation: its ability to represent situations in ways other than how they are.
-I will call this property of representation its partial disconnection (thus tree rings, under normal conditions of rainfall, don't quite qualify as representations because they are so nomically locked in to what they purportedly represent that they can't be wrong).
+I will call this property of representation its partial disconnection (thus tree rings, under normal conditions of rainfall, do not quite qualify as representations, on this account, because they are so nomically locked in to what they purportedly represent that they cannot be wrong).
 A particular case of internal disconnection illustrates the third limit of circumstantial relativity.

-Typically, as long as some aspect of internal architecture isn't represented, the system will behave in the "standard" way with respect to that aspect.
-So, to consider the inheritance example again, the default FLIES(X) will always be interpreted by the underlying architecture in the "so long as there isn't ... " way.
-Suppose, however, that you want a variant on this behaviour: say, that the default should be over-ridden only if information to the contrary has been obtained from a reliable external source.
-Being implicit, however, the default way of doing things isn't available for this kind of modification.
-But if the internal dependence had been explicitly represented, then (as a consequence of the generative power of representation generally) the appropriate modified behaviour could probably be represented as well.
-In this way (under some constraints we'll get to in a moment) a system could alter its behaviour appropriately.
+Typically, as long as some aspect of its internal architecture is not represented, a system will behave in the "standard" way with respect to that aspect.
+So to consider the inheritance example again, the default FLIES(x) will always be interpreted by the underlying architecture in the "so long as there is not..." way.
+Suppose, however, that you want a variant on this behaviour: say, that the default should be over-ridden not if any specific information to the contrary is represented, but only if that more specific contrary information has been obtained from a reliable external source.
+Being implicit, however, the default way of doing things is not available for this kind of modification.
+But if the internal dependence had been explicitly represented, then (as a consequence of the generative power of representation generally) the appropriate modification of the default behaviour could likely be represented as well.
+[And then-assuming that representation of internal behaviour is causally linked with how and what internal behaviour actual comes about, the modification could take effect.^g] In this way (under some constraints we will get to in a moment) a system could alter its behaviour appropriately.

 In sum, explicit representation of circumstantial relativity paves the way for more flexible behaviour; without it, a system is locked into its primitive ways of doing things.

-The representation of circumstantial relativity requires, among other things, the representation of one's self, because that self is the source of the relativity.
-There are of course different aspects of self, corresponding to different aspects of relativity: the self as a unity (such as for the to-the-right-of case), the self as a complex organization (for the inheritance example), the self as an agent (in generalising about the consequences of hunger).
+Among other things, the representation of circumstantial relativity requires the representation of one's self, because that self, [in both its generality and particularity, is almost invariably] the ultimate source of the relativity.
+There are of course different aspects of self, corresponding to different aspects of relativity: the self as a unity (useful in such cases as TO-THE-RIGHT-OF), the self as a complex organization (applicable to the inheritance example), the self as an agent (relevant to generalising about the consequences of hunger).